MurmurationsNetwork/MurmurationsDocumentation/docs/developers/wp-aggregator.md

 String used to prefix shortcodes and admin settings pages.
 Don't update this unless there is good reason to!

 #### Node single URL field
 Field to use for the link to view a single node.
 If unset, single nodes will link to the single post page.
-Can be used to set an external location to view a single node.
+Can be used to set an external location to view a single node, for example by setting this field to `primary_url` to link out to the primary URL of the node, from the Read More link.

 #### Node single
 Link to single node pages from directory/map.
 By default this will use the WP post type.
 Can be overridden with node_single_url_field for custom single URLs, or  primary_url to link out to the node's website.